 - b.
-Infringements that incur penalties from 1 to 20 points are as follows: - 1.
-Shaping of furrows by hand or by a hand held instrument or by treading or any other manipulation. - 2.
+Infringements that incur penalties from 1 to 20 points are as follows: - Shaping of furrows by hand or by a hand held instrument or by treading or any other manipulation. - 2.
 Rolling the plot, opening scratches, the butts or ins and outs, with the tractor wheels except in the normal course of ploughing. - 3.
-Use of extraneous attachments that manipulate the furrows or scratches. - 4.
-GPS, laser beams, electronic remote control devices, electronic devices enabling the competitor to control the plough or tractor settings in an automatic way. - 5.
-Use of any parts unapproved by the WPO Plough Inspectors. - 6.
+Use of extraneous attachments that manipulate the furrows or scratches.

+- 4. GPS, laser beams, electronic remote control devices, electronic devices enabling the competitor to control the plough or tractor settings in an automatic way. - 5.
+Use of parts unapproved. - 6.
 Removing shares, skimmers, coulters and plough bodies whilst ploughing.
 (Skimmers may be removed for the opening split and finish only and shares may be removed for the opening only.) - 7.
-Using more than three or incorrect positioning of sighting poles. - Using more than three plough wheels (conventional), or more than six plough wheels (reversible).
-Additional wheels over the 3 (conventional) and over 6 (reversible) can be left safely on the headland. - 9.
-Receiving assistance by signal, radio contact, mobile phone or any other method. - 10.
-Unauthorized practice ploughing. - 11.
-Abuse or offence of any Official during the official programme. - 12.
-Treading of furrows Competitors must dismount from the tractor on to the unploughed land-side of the tractor where possible. - 13 Wheel Marks Only one wheel mark allowed at the finish, part of the plough wheel mark may be visible on the outside of the tractor wheel mark (on the opposite side of the finish).
-Short Explanation: A wheel mark is the mark of the front and rear tractor wheel together with the plough wheel, originating from one run. - c.
-Repeated infringements - Repeated infringements of the rules and regulations could lead to disqualification by the Head Stewards. d.
-Infringements that incur obligatory penalty deductions are: - Overtime for opening 1 point deducted for each minute or part minute. - Overtime for the plot 5 points deducted for each minute or part minute. - Conventional Ploughing 10 points deducted if the finish is laid the wrong way. - Reversible Ploughing 10 points deducted if there are an incorrect number of furrows in the finish. - Reversible Ploughing 10 points deducted in case of an idle run. - e.
-Ploughmen will be penalized if they do not comply with safety rules at anytime throughout the official programme.
+Using more than three sighting poles. - 8.
+Using more than three plough wheels (conventional), or more than six plough wheels (reversible). - 9.
+Incorrect positioning of sighting poles. - Receiving assistance by signal, radio contact, mobile phone or any other method. - 11.
+Unauthorized practice ploughing. - 12.
+Abuse or offence of any Official during the official programme. - 13.
+Treading of furrows Competitors must dismount from the tractor on to the unploughed land-side of the tractor where possible. - 14 Wheel Marks Only one wheel allowed at the finish, part of the plough wheel mark may be visible on the outside of the tractor wheel mark (on the opposite side of the finish).

+Short Explanation: A wheel mark is the mark of the front and rear wheel originating from one run. (see drawing)